kevlu93/mcit-winter2020-hackathon/readme.md

 Use anyone else's code?
 Inspired by a particular project?
 List / link here.

-* [Tutorial on user authentication](https://scotch.io/tutorials/easy-node-authentication-setup-and-local) - This tutorial was helpful in shaping how to structure the project as well as implement passwords
+* [Tutorial on user authentication](https://scotch.io/tutorials/easy-node-authentication-setup-and-local) - This tutorial was helpful in shaping how to structure the project as well as implement passwords.
 * Item 2
 * Item 3